kr2792/Auth0-SAML/README.md

 # Auth0 SAML
 This configurations uses React but Auth0 also supports other frameworks such a Angular or Vue.
 The React project uses a node package *@auth0/auth0-react"* which makes it possible to use Auth0 functions and objects like login, logout, isAuthenticated, and user.
-The entry points of the project e.g. index.js gets wrapped with an Auth0Provider from the same package with a set configuration which makes it posssible for us to the use the Athe previosly mentioned Auth0 functionalites in all of our project.
+The entry points of the project e.g. index.js gets wrapped with an Auth0Provider from the same package with a set configuration which makes it posssible for us to the use the previosly mentioned Auth0 functionalites in all of our project.

 ## Starting project
 Clone the repository, run *yarn* to install node packages.
 You'll have to create an env.local file with variables called *REACT_APP_AUTH0_CLIENT_ID* and *REACT_APP_AUTH0_DOMAIN*.
 You need to leave them undefined, as their required values come from the service provider Auth0 tenant which you haven't made yet.